jtengeya/Analyzing-American-Baby-Name-Trends-using-SQL/README.md

 # Analyzing American Baby Name Trends

-The primary objective of the project was to understand the shifts in preferences for baby names in America by examining the patterns of popularity over the period of 101 years.
+The primary objective was to understand the shifts in preferences for baby names in America by examining the patterns of popularity over the period of 101 years.
+Data was loaded into MySQL using a Python script on Baby_Names_Data_to_Mysql.py and SQL was used for data analysis and clauses like RANK (), SET, HAVING, LIMIT among others were utilized.
+The SQL steps used in this project are included in the Baby_Names.sql file.:

 ## Objectives